hibothost/JRJ_v1.0.1/README.md

 unrelated plot — a stale leftover, not the intended design — so the generator keeps its own correct, job-specific, live-formula AREA sheet instead of copying that.

+## Second formatting correction pass

+TOC's rows 6–15 now merge `B:H` per row with left-aligned dot-leader text.
+INDEX hides rows 1–26 and 29–77 (only the blank spacer at 27–28 and the content block at 78–100 stay visible) with left-aligned paragraph text.
+DTM hides column `G` too (same category as `F`), fits column widths, and each control station now has an optional **Remarks** field.
+Field notes' double-reading residual is randomized within a realistic ±4″/-3″ band instead of a flat 0; the "AT" marker is right-aligned with a lighter per-cell border instead of a full-row one; and the table grid now covers every row, including blank spacers.
+TRVS's `P`/`R` corrections weight off column `O` again (safe — `O` mirrors `M`, not `L`, so no circular reference); the misclosure sentence is now fully dynamic instead of a static label; and alignment/column widths are fitted throughout.

 ## Formatting fidelity (latest correction pass)